Arnaud6216/shell-archiving/Readme.md

 This document explains the fundamental concepts of interacting with a computer using the command line.

 ## 1. Console
 The **console** is the general concept of **interacting with a computer using text**.
 Originally, it was a physical device consisting of a screen and a keyboard directly connected to the machine.
-Today, the console is often virtual, but it still represents the idea of a text-based interface that allows communication with the system.
+Today, the console has been virtualized, but it still represents the idea of a text-based interface that allows communication with the system.
+It is only used for displaying.

 ---